py32-rs/py32-hal/README.md

 ## Supported Devices and Peripherals

-Currently, supported chips are listed in `Cargo.toml` as feature flags.
+The currently supported chips are listed as feature flags in `Cargo.toml`:

-Supported chip flags: `py32f030f16`, `py32f030k28`, `py32f072c1b`, More is coming...

-Note: Currently the program behavior has nothing to do with chip packaging.
+- `py32f030f16`
+- `py32f030k28`
+- `py32f072c1b`
+(More will be added soon!)

+**Note:** The program's behavior is currently independent of the chip packaging.

-Others should work if you are careful as most peripherals are similar enough.
-In fact, the IPs of peripherals in different PY32 series may be consistent.
-Moreover, some series use the same die, so it might not require much work.
+Chips outside the list may work if you proceed cautiously, as most peripherals are quite similar across the series.
+In fact, the peripheral IPs within different PY32 series are often consistent.
+Additionally, some series share the same die, which may minimize the effort required for compatibility.

-For a full list of chip capabilities and peripherals, check the [py32-data](https://github.com/py32-rs/py32-data) repository.
+For a comprehensive list of chip capabilities and peripherals, refer to the [py32-data](https://github.com/py32-rs/py32-data) repository.

 | Family     | F002B/L020 | F030/F003/F002A | F040/F07x/MD410 | F403 |
 | ---------- | ---------- | --------------- | --------------- | ---- |